Evolent Health (EVH)

 Evolent Health isn’t a terrible business, but it isn’t one of our picks.
 Although its revenue growth was impressive over the last five years, it’s expected to deteriorate over the next 12 months and its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
 And while the company’s growth in average lives on platform was surging, the downside is its operating margins are low compared to other healthcare companies.

-Evolent Health’s P/E ratio based on the next 12 months is 15.9x.
-Beauty is in the eye of the beholder, but we don’t really see a big opportunity at the moment.
-We're pretty confident there are more exciting stocks to buy at the moment.
+Evolent Health’s P/E ratio based on the next 12 months is 14.9x.
+Beauty is in the eye of the beholder, but our analysis shows the upside isn’t great compared to the potential downside.
+We're fairly confident there are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.